ganesshkumar/obsidian-plugins-stats-ui/posts/2024-11-24-weekly-plugin-updates.md

 > There are 32 new plugins and 104 plugin updates in the last one week's time.

+This week has been a whirlwind of activity for plugins!
+With an impressive 32 brand-new plugins and a staggering 104 updates, the community is buzzing with innovation and growth.
+Whether you’re hunting for tools to supercharge your workflow, enhance productivity, or add some flair to your notes, this roundup promises something exciting for everyone.
+Let’s dive in!

+---

 ## ⭐ New Plugins: We have 32 new plugins.

 ### 1. [Password Audit](/plugins/password-audit)